joseppinilla/embera/README.rst

 Installation
 ------------
+.. installation-start-marker
 To install from source:

 .. code-block:: bash

   python setup.py install

+.. installation-end-marker

 Examples
 --------
+.. examples-start-marker

+Example comparing the embeddings obtained from a Layout-Agnostic and a Layout-Aware embedding flow.

 .. code-block:: python

   import networkx as nx
   import dwave_networkx as dnx
   from minorminer import find_embedding